 At the Laser and Skin Surgery Center of Indiana, our dermatology professionals are second-to-none.
 With our unique training and certifications, you won’t find a more qualified staff of skin care experts anywhere in greater Indianapolis area.

 Our team is led by board-certified dermatologist C. William Hanke MD, dermatologic surgeon and Mohs surgeon.
-In addition to being a practicing dermatologist here in Carmel, Indiana, Dr. Hanke is also a published researcher, lecturer and conducts clinical trials right here in our accredited facility.
+In addition to being a practicing dermatologist here in Indianapolis, Indiana, Dr. Hanke is also a published researcher, lecturer and conducts clinical trials right here in our accredited facility.

 With services ranging from basic aesthetics treatments like facials to high-quality laser skin treatments and skin cancer surgeries, we offer options for all skin care related ailments and cosmetic enhancements.

 Contact us today for a consultation with dermatologist C. William Hanke MD and our team, and be sure to check out our before and after galleries to see real results we’ve provided to patients right here in our Indiana dermatology clinic.

 Healthy-looking skin is a sign of overall health and beauty.